CurlyWurly-1/12F675-Development-board/README.md

 To program the installed pic chip using this board, you also need a "pickit 3" device which connects to the ISCP interface (white housing) via a 6 wire dupont harness.
 See below for more information about this.

 There are 2 ways to supply regulated 5V to this dev board.
 (N.B.
 There is no power supply regulator onboard - do not exceed 5V)
- - via a USB (Mini USB cable type) connector.
+ - via the supplied USB to Barrel connector.
- - Via the "Pick it 3" Device (Try to avoid this this technique - the voltage supplied from the Pickit 3 can be too low and this causes problems)
+ - Via the "Pick it 3" Device (Try to avoid this this technique - the voltage supplied from the Pickit 3 is usually too low to be relaible and the MPLAB X IDE detects this)

 <img src="images/12f675 board.jpg" alt="Dev board"/>